A Generic Machine Learning Framework for Radio Frequency Fingerprinting: Related Work

 \subsection{Input Representations}

-Broadly speaking, ML-based RFF-DT methods can be categorised by their input representation: \begin{enumerate} \item {\bf{Time-domain signal}}: refers to the received I/Q signals of the detected transmission from the targeted emitter and/or their components from empirical mode decomposition, variational mode decomposition, etc. CNNs and RNNs are a common choice for these types of RFF algorithms, including CV-CNNs and LSTMs.
-Directly using the I/Q data of the detected transmission is highly desirable for a multi-purpose RFF capability for various emitters and scenarios. \item {\bf{Spectrogram or transform-domain}}: bi-spectrum analysis \cite{liu2021incremental} and short-time Fourier Transformer (STFT) \cite{shen2022towards}, Hilbert-Huang \cite{lv2014automatic}, and wavelet transforms \cite{xie2018optimized} as well as histograms and grouping input data fall into this category.
-The resultant representations (or information extracted from them) are then fed into a neural network, often a CNN.
-Any such transformation should preserve the relevant information in the (complex) time domain RF data to faciliate the superior feature extraction capability of the DL algorithms. \item {\bf{Constellation-based}}: relies on the differential constellation trace figure, often based on the modulation scheme adopted by the emitter \cite{peng2019deep}.
-This modality is applicable to communication signals and these constellation traces typically serve as an input to a multi-channel CNN.
-However, emitter classification from the constructed constellation trace can be challenging in practice and will be specific to an emitter type/modulation scheme, i.e., leads to an inflexible RFF capability. \end{enumerate} Time series inputs can include either the transient or the steady-state, or both, components of the received signal.
-The transient is related to when the transmitter turns on (e.g. beginning of the received burst) and usually incorporates more prominent unique intrinsic distinguishing features originating from hardware imperfections \cite{soltanieh2020review}.
-The steady-state segment often contains the communication content, if relevant, and follows from the transient phase.
-As well as message-related consistent patterns (e.g. preamble/training-sequence, if relevant), steady-state segments still contain salient transmitter features that can be useful.
+Broadly speaking, ML-based RFF-DT methods can be categorised by their input: \begin{enumerate} \item {\bf{Time-domain signal}}: refers to the received I/Q data of the detected transmissions from the targeted emitter and/or their resultant components from empirical mode decomposition, variational mode decomposition, etc. CNNs and RNNs are a common choice for this data representation, including CV-CNNs and LSTMs.
+Directly ingesting the I/Q data can be highly desirable for a multi-purpose, versatile, RFF capability for various emitter types and scenarios. \item {\bf{Spectrogram or transform-domain}}: bi-spectrum analysis \cite{liu2021incremental} and short-time Fourier transformer (STFT) \cite{shen2022towards}, Hilbert-Huang \cite{lv2014automatic}, and wavelet transforms \cite{xie2018optimized} as well as histograms and data groupings fall into this class.
+The transform representations (or information extracted from them) are then fed into a neural network, e.g. a CNN.
+Any transformation should preserve the relevant information in the (complex) time domain RF data to facilitate the pursued feature extraction capability of the DL algorithms. \item {\bf{Constellation-based}}: relies on the differential constellation trace figure, often based on the modulation scheme employed by the emitter \cite{peng2019deep}.
+This modality is applicable to communication signals and the constellation traces typically serve as an input to the DL model (e.g. a multi-channel CNN).
+However, emitter classification from the constructed trace can be challenging in practice and is specific to an emitter type/modulation-scheme, i.e., leads to an inflexible RFF capability. \end{enumerate} The time series inputs can include the transient and/or the steady-state segments of the received signal \cite{soltanieh2020review, wang2022few, deng2023lightweight}.
+The former is related to the start of the transmission (e.g. initial part of a burst inclusive of its rising edge) and often incorporates prominent unique distinguishable characteristics related to the emitter's hardware.
+Accurate detection of the start of emissions can be difficult, especially in challenging EMEs.
+The steady-state segment follows from the transient phase and can include message/payload-related data, if relevant.
+It still nonetheless contains salient emitter features that enable SEI \cite{wang2022few, deng2023lightweight}.
+Processing a combination of transient and steady-state components of the transmission can often be the pragmatic approach in practice.